 The number of requests made to the group buffer pool to determine which pages, from a particular page set or partition, must be cast out because they are cached as changed pages.
-Derived from the DB2 field QBGLCC.
-This field shows N/A for data produced by releases prior to DB2 for OS/390 Version 5.
+Derived from the DB2 field OBGLCC.

 This request is issued either by the page set or partition castout owner, or, when the group buffer pool castout threshold is reached, by the group buffer pool structure owner.